Looking for a recipe for the tastiest Indian tea you’ve ever had? Then you’ve come to the right place!

 Notes

-- Tea is very delicate, letting it boil for a long will change its taste and reduce the flavor.
+- Tea is very delicate, letting it boil for a long time will change its taste and reduce the flavor.

 - Steeping the tea is the best way to let the flavor of the spices and tea come together, so don't skip this step.